+Short Term Investment Officer

-Officer Comptroller (Deputy Comptroller) Waiver of Qualifying Investment Banker/ Broker • ct an investment with (name of banker/broker) for the tment) even though such banker/broker does not meet the established criteria. eren ureugn euen eumer erener ueus neu meer This authorization is limited to (type investments with (name of banker/broker) v e and amount of investment) on (date), and any future will require a new authorization.
-Comptroller (Deputy Comptroller)
+Comptroller (Deputy Comptroller) Waiver of Qualifying Investment Banker/ Broker

+• et an investment with (name of banker/broker) for the ment) even though such banker/broker does not meet

+the established criteria.

+This authorization is limited to (type investments with (name of banker/broker) w and amount of investment) on (date), and any future rill require a new authorization.

+Comptroller

+(Deputy Comptroller)